Lillard Shadow Scholarship

 Washington Youth Tour

 Volunteer Energy Cooperative joins other electric cooperatives from across the country in sponsoring the annual Washington Youth Tour.
-VEC sends eight students and two employees on the tour.
+VEC typically sends eight high school juniors and two employees on the tour.
 The students will be selected based on a short story written on the theme that is selected each year.

 In-person presentations will be made at each school.
 Each school will be required to submit 5 stories for grading by VEC Marketing and Economic Development Department.
 A winner will be chosen from each school.
 If the chosen winner cannot go, we will send the runner-up.
 The best of the eight winning stories will be submitted to TECA as our Grand Prize story entry.